fabelkr/Calculator/README.md

 - It doesnt matter whether you enter the expression with or without spaces or tabs
 - The final result is green
 - It doesnt matter, if you use "ans", "ANS", "aNS" (the inputs simply are not case       sensitive) -> the same goes for "pi" input
+- I tried to learn and use README.md file...So mabey +1 point?? :D

 ```bash